 - Check back for new dates!

-Join us from 12-1:30 on March 13th for our spring faculty/staff cooking class!
+Join us online for cooking classes!
 A Registered Dietitian provides hands-on instruction to make healthy, balanced meals.
 Participants should wear close-toed shoes and tie back long hair.
-Please notify the RD of any allergies at 777.0742.
+Please notify the RD of any allergies at 803-777-0742.

 Learn how to incorporate mindfulness practice into your daily life with this free, six-session workshop series for faculty and staff.
 You can choose to attend one session or multiples within the series.